Meskine-Yasser/Face_Recognition_Login_App/README.md

 This project was completed in 3 days due to the client emergency.

-It has a Registration, Login, face recognition and a user info interface.
+It has a Registration, Login, face recognition and a user info page.